ersinsari13/hepapi-task/README.md

 * Create first admin user.

-* Open your Jenkins dashboard and navigate to `Manage Jenkins` >> `Manage Plugins` >> `Available` tab
+* Open your Jenkins dashboard and navigate to `Manage Jenkins` >> `Plugins` >> `Available` tab

 * Search and select `GitHub Integration`,  `Docker`,  `Docker Pipeline`, plugins, then click `Install without restart`.
 Note: No need to install the other `Git plugin` which is already installed can be seen under `Installed` tab.
 ### Set up a Helm v3 chart repository in Amazon S3

-* This pattern helps you to manage Helm v3 charts efficiently by integrating the Helm v3 repository into Amazon Simple Storage Service (Amazon S3) on the Amazon Web Services (AWS) Cloud.
+* This pattern helps us to manage Helm v3 charts efficiently by integrating the Helm v3 repository into Amazon Simple Storage Service (Amazon S3) on the Amazon Web Services (AWS) Cloud.
 (https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/set-up-a-helm-v3-chart-repository-in-amazon-s3.html)

 ```